vishalpallerla/telnyxTest/README.md

     return Response(status=200)
 ```

 Hooray!!!
-You care almost there.
+You are almost there.
 All you need to do now is run your application at port 5000 as follows so that incoming requests can access your application through ngrok tunnel we created before.
 ```py
 if __name__ == "__main__":
     app.run(port=5000)    #Using port 5000 locally to run our web application